Locations:

 Frenulum Breve (Short Frenulum)

-Frenulum breve is a penile disorder.
-Also known as short frenulum, it’s when the skin fold that connects the head of the penis (glans) to the underside of the foreskin is too short.
-The purpose of the frenulum is to allow the foreskin to draw back over the glans.
-If the frenulum is too short, it pulls on the foreskin and causes pain or discomfort.
+Frenulum breve (pronounced “FREN-yuh-luhm brev-AY”) is when your penis frenulum is too short.
+The frenulum is the skin fold that connects the head of your penis (glans) to the underside of your foreskin.
+The purpose of the frenulum is to allow your foreskin to draw back over the head of your penis.
+If the frenulum is too short, it pulls on the foreskin and can cause pain or discomfort.

 Advertisement